 The quality of the bridge's design was largely the product of committed local advocates who demanded better architecture and more sustainable design.
 At early planning meetings in the project's conceptual phase, highway engineers from the Maine Department of Transportation in Augusta scoffed at the idea that they should build a new bridge for anything other than cars.

 In the end, though, the decision wasn't really theirs to make.
 The freeway spur they wanted to build would have been more expensive, and there was no political will to pay for it.
-Instead, local decision makers and bridge contractors from Reed and Reed worked with advocacy groups — including the Bicycle Coalition of Maine, the Portland Bicycle and Pedestrian Advisory Committee, and the Portland Society of Architects — to come up with a more versatile design that was more sustainable, did more to honor our veterans, and cost less.
+Instead, local decision makers and bridge contractors from Reed and Reed worked with advocacy groups — including the Bicycle Coalition of Maine, the Portland Bicycle and Pedestrian Advisory Committee, and the Portland Society for Architecture — to come up with a more versatile design that was more sustainable, did more to honor our veterans, and cost less.